 Survey responses mainly associated off-target dicamba movement to dicamba use in DR soybean, but also indicated that dicamba applications in corn may have played a role.
-Thus, farmers should be mindful of nearby dicamba-susceptible crops when making any dicamba applications.
+Thus, farmers should be mindful of nearby dicamba-susceptible crops when making any dicamba application.
 Results show that farmers need and are willing to adopt DR soybean technology and that the number of DR soybean ha planted will significantly increase in 2018.
 According to our survey, most soybean ha are sprayed by non-commercial applicators in Nebraska, highlighting the importance of state- or region-specific applicator training programs.
 In addition to concerns over off-target movement and injury, the adoption of resistance management strategies is critical to maintain dicamba as an effective tool for controlling troublesome GR-weeds.
 Effective weed management is becoming more complicated and the challenges related to dicamba in 2017 have only highlighted this reality.
-Now, with stricter dicamba labels, increased training requirements, and additional ha to be planted with DR soybean, the hope is that off-target injury in non-DR soybean will decrease in 2018, though preliminary research suggests that the new low-volatility restricted-use dicamba formulations can volatilize (Mueller, 2017; Young, 2017).
+With the new stricter dicamba application requirements, increased training, and additional ha to be planted with DR soybean, the hope is that off-target injury in non-DR soybean will decrease in 2018, though preliminary research suggests that the newer low-volatility restricted-use dicamba formulations can volatilize (Mueller, 2017; Young, 2017).
 Also, late-season application with older formulations of dicamba in corn may also contribute to off-target movement and injury.
 Given these factors, the use of surveys to understand farmers’ experiences and perceptions is vital to assist scientists in developing research and education efforts so that farmers can more effectively utilize and protect the weed management tools available to them.
-Further surveys will be also aid researchers in monitoring the status and impact of DR soybean technology in Nebraska and beyond.
+Further surveys will also aid researchers and policy makers in monitoring the status and impact of DR soybean technology in Nebraska and other geographies.

+Acknowledgments

+We would like to acknowledge Keith Glewen (UNL Extension Educator), Lisa Jasa (CropWatch Editor), and Gustavo Vieira (UNL Visiting Undergraduate Student) for their assistance with the survey.
+A special thanks to all survey participants for their time answering the questions and providing us valuable feedback.

 References